 According to Wikipedia, it was one of the favorite desserts in the White House during Ronald Reagan’s term.

-It is similar to a cobbler or an apple crisp, in that the fruit is baked.
-However, what sets an Apple Brown Betty apart is that rather than fruit topped with a streusel crisp or biscuit-like cobbler topping, fruit and bread crumbs are layered together.
-This creates a more dense and hearty dessert, slightly reminiscent of a bread pudding (without the eggs, of course).
+An Apple brown Betty is similar in concept to an apple cobbler or an apple crisp.
+However, what sets an Apple Brown Betty apart is that rather than fruit topped with a streusel crisp or biscuit-like cobbler topping, fruit and bread crumbs/cubes are layered together.
+This creates a more dense and hearty dessert, slightly reminiscent of a bread pudding (without the custard mixture).

-It is traditionally served with a cream-based sauce, whipped cream, or ice cream.
+Apple brown Betty is traditionally served with a cream-based sauce, like whipped cream or ice cream.
 The cream mingles with the crumbly bread and apple mixture, creating a wonderfully creamy and sweet fall dessert.

-When you’re busy planning for Holiday meals, an Apple Brown Betty is a wonderfully easy dessert to throw together.
-It packs all the flavor of an apple pie without the hassle of messing with pie crust.
+When you’re busy planning for Holiday meals, an apple brown Betty is a wonderfully easy dessert to throw together.
+And, if you love apple pie, an apple brown Betty, packs all the flavor of an apple pie without the hassle of messing with pie crust.
+That’s a win when you’re short on time!

-In addition to being so easy to make, this dessert is an even more perfect dessert for busy days because it can be made ahead and refrigerated overnight.
-It can then be served cold, room temperature, or warmed.
+In addition to being so easy to make, this dessert is even more perfect dessert for busy days because it can be made ahead and refrigerated overnight.

 - 1 lb Gala apples, peeled, cored and diced